Om-mac/om-mac/README.md

 I'm a passionate tech enthusiast and a diploma student exploring the world of software development, IoT, and AI/ML.
 Currently building smart solutions with **Python**, and **Java**.

-- 🎓 Final year diploma student | Soon-to-be Engineering student (AI & ML)
-- 🏠 Based in Amravati, India
+- 🎓 Completed Diploma in Information Technology , currently in Second Year VIT,Pune student.
 - 💡 Working on Smart Home Automation & Cloud-based projects
 - 🌱 Always learning new tech and building real-world applications

----
+--

 ## 🧠 Skills & Tech Stack